1978 British Army Gazelle downing: Aftermath

 The gun battle and Gazelle shootdown was displaced from the headlines by the deaths of twelve civilians in the La Mon restaurant bombing on the same day, some of whom were burned to death.
 Initially the British Army downplayed the IRA's claim as published by An Phoblacht, that the helicopter was shot down, on the basis that no hits were found on the wreckage, but finally they acknowledged that the IRA action had caused the crash.

 The death of Corden-Lloyd, a former Special Air Service officer, was deeply regretted by the British Army, who regarded him as promising.
-He was awarded a posthumous mention in dispatches "in recognition of gallant and distinguished service in Northern Ireland".
+He was awarded a posthumous mention in despatches "in recognition of gallant and distinguished service in Northern Ireland".
 In 1973, Irish republicans had accused Corden-Lloyd and his subordinates of brutality against Belfast Catholics during an earlier tour of the Green Jackets in 1971, at the time of Operation Demetrius.